nileshgupta1/v1/README.md

-# NilOS - A Minimal Operating System

-Welcome to **NilOS**, a lightweight operating system built from scratch.

 ## Project Structure

-- `kernel/` - The heart of the OS, with boot code, terminal output, and kernel logic.
+- `kernel/` - Contains boot code, terminal output, and kernel logic.
 - `libc/` - A minimal C library (`libk`) for the kernel, plus a placeholder for a full `libc`.
 - `sysroot/` - A temporary root filesystem populated during the build.
 - Build scripts (`*.sh`) - Tools to compile, clean, and create a bootable ISO.

 ## Prerequisites

-To build and run NilOS, you’ll need a Unix-like system (Linux is ideal).
+To build and run the project, you’ll need a Unix-like system (Linux is ideal).
 Windows users can try WSL or Cygwin.
 Here’s what is needed:

 ### Software Dependencies
 - **GCC Cross-Compiler (i686-elf)** - For compiling the kernel and libraries.